winitzki/scall/tutorial/programming_dhall.md

 let list : ListInt = ???
 ```

-The task is to compute the sum of the absolute values of all integers in `list`.
+Suppose our task is to compute the sum of the absolute values of all integers in `list`.
 So, we need to implement a function `sumListInt : ListInt → Natural`.
 An example test could be: